What Is Amateur Radio?

 There are many local radio clubs and the national society in the UK is the Radio Society of Great Britain (RSGB) whose website is here.

 Available amateur bands giving many types of communications include:

 2. In the UK there are three grades of transmitting license -

 Modes of operation include:

-3. There is a wide range of new and second hand radio equipment available to suit most budgets.
+3. There is a wide range of new and second hand ready built radio equipment plus a range of self build kits available to suit most budgets.